xari/writing/twin_peaks/twin_peaks.md

 us to use another very useful function: `summarize`.

-We’ll use `summarize` to count the number of episodes that each character appears in, and to return a tibble of all 189 charaters and the number of appearances for each.
+We’ll use `summarize` to count the number of episodes that each character appears in, and to return a tibble of all 189 characters and the number of appearances for each.

 ``` r